What do I need to use Apple Pay?

 Will I continue to earn rewards and benefits from my credit, debit, or prepaid cards when I pay using Apple Pay?

 Yes.
 When you pay using Apple Pay, you'll continue to get the rewards, benefits, and security that your credit, debit, or prepaid card provides.

 How do I return an item that I bought using Apple Pay in a store?

-The cashier can use the Device Account Number to find the purchase and process the return, just as they would with a traditional credit or debit card payment.
-To see the last four or five digits of the Device Account Number:
+The cashier can use the Device Account Number to find the purchase and process the return, just as they would with a plastic credit, debit, or prepaid card payment.
+To see the last four digits of the Device Account Number:

-- For your iPhone or iPad, go to Wallet & Apple Pay, tap the card, and tap .
+- iPhone or iPad: Go to Settings > Wallet & Apple Pay, and tap the card.

-- For your Apple Watch, open the Watch app on your iPhone, go to the My Watch tab, tap Wallet & Apple Pay, then tap your card.
+- Apple Watch: Open the Apple Watch app on your iPhone, go to the My Watch tab, tap Wallet & Apple Pay, then tap your card.

 If the cashier needs your card details to process the return, you can follow the same steps for making a payment:

 - On the device that you used to make the original payment, select the card that you want to be refunded.
 Remember to use the card registered within Apple Pay, not your physical card.

 - On your iPhone, hold the device near the reader and authorize the return with Face ID, Touch ID, or passcode.
 On your Apple Watch, double-click the side button and hold the display of your Apple Watch within a few centimeters of the contactless reader.

 Depending on the return and refund policies of the store, it may take up to several days for the return transaction to appear on your card statement.
-Apple Pay activity is also included on your credit and debit card statements.
+Apple Pay activity is also included on your card statements.

 How can I check my recent transactions?